LanceLake/Bootcamp/week21-MERN/01-Activities/12-Stu_MERN-Setup/Unsolved/README.md

 ## Server-side Functionality
 * TODO: Add a comment describing the functionality of this block of code in `server/server.js`:
+// Answer: If the server is running on a production server, apply the client build.

 ```js
 if (process.env.NODE_ENV === 'production') {